 The purpose of the Commercial Districts is to accommodate a range of retail, office and community uses and services to serve surrounding neighborhoods, the larger community, and the region and are sited at appropriate locations and compatible with surrounding development.
 Commercial development and other non-residential uses and services shall be sited at locations accessible to all transportation modes where a safe means of travel can be provided to users along the right-of-way.
+Residential rental projects that are one hundred percent (100%) affordable and emergency shelters, multi-service centers and low-barrier navigation centers that provide services for persons experiencing homelessness, are also permitted in Commercial Districts, pursuant to section 7-9-44, "Housing Opportunities" Overlay District.

-- (a) The C1 "Local Business" District is established to provide for the development and maintenance of medium-intensity commercial uses serving the needs of both the surrounding neighborhood and the local community.
-All commercial uses and their related products in the C1 districts shall be contained entirely within a completely enclosed structure, except for parking and loading areas, and except for outdoor uses expressly permitted by an approved Site Development Permit or Use Permit. - (b) The C2 "General Business" District is established to provide for the development and maintenance of high-intensity commercial uses which serve the local community but which may not be compatible with surrounding residential uses or certain commercial uses. - (c) The CC "Community Commercial" District is established to provide for the development and maintenance of high-intensity commercial uses which serve the local community and regional area and are compatible with surrounding residential uses.
-All commercial uses and their related products in the CC district shall be contained entirely within a completely enclosed structure, except for parking and loading areas and except for outdoor uses expressly permitted by an approved Site Development Permit or Use Permit. - (d) The CH "Commercial Highway" District is established to provide for the development and maintenance of medium-intensity commercial uses which serve the needs of the motoring public in the local community and the regional area.
-It is intended to provide an environment which shall take advantage of the superior access afforded by freeways and highways without undue detrimental effects on traffic flow or safety. - (e) The CN "Commercial Neighborhood" District is established to provide for the development and maintenance of low-intensity commercial uses which serve the immediate needs of the surrounding neighborhood.
+(a) The C1 "Local Business" District is established to provide for the development and maintenance of medium-intensity commercial uses serving the needs of both the surrounding neighborhood and the local community.
+All commercial uses and their related products in the C1 districts shall be contained entirely within a completely

+- enclosed structure, except for parking and loading areas, and except for outdoor uses expressly permitted by an approved Site Development Permit or Use Permit. - (b) The C2 "General Business" District is established to provide for the development and maintenance of high-intensity commercial uses which serve the local community, but which may not be compatible with surrounding residential uses or certain commercial uses. - (c) The CN "Commercial Neighborhood" District is established to provide for the development and maintenance of low-intensity commercial uses which serve the immediate needs of the surrounding neighborhood.
 Such uses are to be grouped in small areas of three (3) to eight (8) acres and designed so that adverse impacts on residential properties are minimized.
 Business hours in the CN District shall be limited to the hours between 6:00 a.m. and 10:30 p.m. unless otherwise provided for by a Use Permit approved by the Zoning Administrator.
 All commercial uses and their related products in the CN district shall be contained entirely within a completely enclosed structure, except for parking and loading areas and except for outdoor uses expressly permitted by an approved Site Development Permit or Use Permit.